How to Create a Holiday (What Do You Think Is Worth Celebrating?)

 As we wind down from the holiday season, it's sometimes hard not to wish that we had another big holiday coming up.
-From commercial blockbusters like Christmas and Thanksgiving to lesser known novelties like National Chicken Lady Day (Nov.
+From commercial blockbusters like Christmas and Thanksgiving to lesser-known novelties like National Chicken Lady Day (Nov.
 4th) and Pretend to be a Time Traveler Day (Dec.
 8th), sometimes we just want a reason to gather with loved ones or have an excuse to spend a little money.
-There are a myriad of various holidays to be celebrated throughout the year and I started wondering how I might go about creating a new holiday.

 New Holiday Ideas

 First, I started brainstorming the types of things I'd like to commemorate or celebrate.